ooni/probe-cli/docs/design/dd-003-step-by-step.md

 ### Context-Based Tracing

 This tactic is the first one we implemented.
-We call this approach "tracing" because it produces a trace of the events that occurred.
-It's "context based" because we use features of the context package to *inject* a *Trace* in the place where we need to collect data.
+We call this approach "tracing" because it produces a trace of the events, and it's "context-based" because we use features of the context package to *inject* a *Trace* in the place where we need to collect data.

 The general idea is that we have stdlib-like data structures that a programmer is already familiar with.
-So, we tell the programmer to do what they do best (i.e., use the patterns they already know) and we superimpose data collection using `Context.WithValue` and `context.Value`.
+So, we tell the programmer to do what they do best (i.e., use the patterns they already know), and we superimpose data collection using `Context.WithValue` and `context.Value`.

 It is worth mentioning that historically we chose this approach because